 I own both of these books and love them.
-I real feel they’re the best books out there for this topic and highly recommend them.
+In my opinion, they’re the best books out there for this topic and I highly recommend them.
 Melissa makes anyone, even novice bakers, comfortable with baking healthy breads with natural leaven.

 I’ve become really picky about books that claim to tell us how to use natural leaven because so many of them have that commercial yeast in their recipes.
 That’s totally cheating and missing the point!
 Quite frankly, a lot of the reason behind using leaven is so that I don’t have to use that yeast anymore.
 My body just doesn’t like it.

 If you find one that doesn’t and its a good cookbook, will you please, please, please let us know by leaving a comment in the space below.
 Feel free to leave your favorite tips and tricks, too, if you’re a seasoned (no pun intended) natural leavening baking.

 Here is a great link from our friends at Montana Solar Creations on how to make sourdough starter and how to make the perfect loaf of sourdough bread.

 The Homesteading Hippy has a quality article on starting a sourdough starter, as well.
 You really can’t read too many of these since each person has little tidbits of advice that are worthwhile!

 If you’re experiencing chronic health problems and can’t find an answer, you may want to consider the trifecta of poor diet, too much yeast/high acid and damaged gut.
 It can be so frustrating to continue to feel icky when some of us are really trying so hard to eat whole, nourishing foods!
 So, you do your research and I’ll do mine and we’ll get back to each other…